nodef/food-e/README.md

 [E numbers] are codes for substances that are permitted to be used as [food additives] for use within the [European Union] and [EFTA].
-The "E" stands for "Europe".
 Commonly found on [food labels], their safety assessment and approval are the responsibility of the [European Food Safety Authority].

 Having a single unified list for food additives was first agreed upon in 1962 with [food colouring].
 In 1964, the directives for preservatives were added, 1970 for